Always Be Prepared

 - A good driver anticipates crises and avoids them.

 It pays to stay alert and aware of other drivers on the road.
 Allow extra braking room between you and the car ahead, to allow for sliding.
-Check your rearview mirror often for cars following too closely, who could "accidentally" hit you from behind.
+Check your rearview mirror often for cars following too closely, which could "accidentally" hit you from behind.

 It is often possible to avoid being rear-ended if you stay alert and are aware of the possible danger.